plgd-dev/doc/content/en/features/ocf-cloud-api.md

 * Windows 10 host machine with Ethernet connection
 * Ubuntu 20.04.3 LTS running in Oracle VM VirtualBox 6.1

-### Setup the Windows host machine
+### Set up the Windows host machine

+* Download CTT tool from <https://cms.openconnectivity.org/> (only available to registered users).
 * Install CTT on the host machine.
 The default installation should be located in `C:\Program Files (x86)\OCF Conformance Test Tool`.
-* Install [ngrok](https://ngrok.com/) and set it up as is described in the CTT Users Guide located in `C:\Program Files (x86)\OCF Conformance Test Tool\Docs\Users Guide.mhtml`.
+* Install [ngrok](https://ngrok.com/) and set it up as is described in the CTT User Guide located in `C:\Program Files (x86)\OCF Conformance Test Tool\Docs\Users Guide.mhtml`.
 Follow the section named **C2C Accessibility**.
 * Examine the Ubuntu machine VirtualBox, go to Settings/Network pane.
 Make sure that at least one adapter is enabled and the "Attached to" setting is set to `Bridged Adapter` value.

 ### Run OCF Cloud Bundle in Ubuntu machine

-The Target Cloud part of the API is implemented by the `cloud2cloud-gateway`, which is included by the plgd.dev [OCF Cloud Bundle implementation](https://github.com/plgd-dev/hub/tree/main/bundle).
-However, since the services must be available also on the Windows host machine, several environmental variables must be defined.
+The Target Cloud part of the API is implemented by the `cloud2cloud-gateway` service, which is included by the plgd.dev's [OCF Cloud Bundle implementation](https://github.com/plgd-dev/hub/tree/main/bundle).
+The services must be available also on the Windows host machine, therefore several environmental variables must be defined.

 Run the following commands in your `$HOME` folder in terminal: